cyberbotics/competition-template/README.md

 - Set the visibility of your repository to "Private" unless you don't care about people looking at your code.
 - Finally, click on the green button "Create repository from template".

-You should continue reading this document on your **own** repository page and not the benchmark creator's repo. **This is important** in order to be able to use the links in the following sections.
+You should continue reading this document on your **own** repository page and not the one of the competition organizer. **This is important** in order to be able to use the links in the following sections.
 Remember that you can open a link in a new tab by middle-clicking the link.

 ### 2. Add the Organizer as a Collaborator